 Registration: Process through which students select and then formally, at the Office of the Registrar or by going online through MySSU, enroll in the courses to be taken during a semester.
 Upon registration students must visit the office of the Bursar (see "Bursar") to pay for registration fees and tuition.

 Scholarship: An amount of money in the form of a grant of financial assistance for which students may apply to if they qualify to do so.
 Grants specify the amount available, who qualifies, how to apply for one, and what the selection process will be.
 The money can only be spent toward defraying the cost of education at SSU.
 There are various grants available at SSU.
-Click Here to view them online.
+View the grants online.

 Semester or Semester System: see Academic Year.